Tuhin06122002/Classification-of-Alcoholic-and-Control-Individuals-using-Logistic-Regression/README.md

 ***Note: We are not taking an intoxicated person to the test, instead, we are testing whether an individual in a sober state is a habituated alcoholic or not.***

-**The presentation and report files of this project are attached.
+**All the required processing and computation have been done in R and Python.
+The presentation and report files of this project are attached.
 Please refer to them for more details.**